-Secondary SWIFT is a four-week course for schools, parents carers and families who have a secondary school aged years on the autism spectrum or with similar communication and interaction needs.
+Secondary SWiFT is a four-week course for schools, parents, carers and families who have a secondary school-aged child on the autism spectrum or with similar communication and interaction needs.

 This course is hosted by the school and is run by SENSS Communication and Interaction specialist advisory teachers and advisory support workers

-For more information please download leaflet the secondary SSWiFT information leaflet (pdf format, 1.9Mb)
+For more information please download leaflet the secondary SWiFT information leaflet (pdf format, 1.9Mb).

-SENSS C&I Advisory teachers also support All Things Autism, a six-week course for parents, carers and families who have a child who has recently been diagnosed with autism.
-The course is hosted by Oxfordshire CAMHS and supported by the SENSS team, Speech and Language Therapy colleagues and other professionals from education and health.
+All Things Autism is a six-week course for parents, carers and families who have a child who has recently been diagnosed with autism.
+The course is delivered by Oxfordshire CAMHS and supported by the SENSS team, Speech and Language Therapy colleagues and other professionals from education and health.

-For more information please download the All Things Autism information leaflet (pdf format)
+For more information please download the All Things Autism information leaflet, 262Kb.

-- Sensory Differences Strategies - Autism Education Trust (pdf format)
+- Sensory Differences Strategies - Autism Education Trust (pdf format, 166Kb)

-- Sensory strategies (Autism Education Trust) (pdf format)
+- Sensory Profile - Autism Education Trust - (pdf format)

 - Autism, change and transition - Autism West Midlands (pdf format)

-- Transition Toolkit - Autism Education Trust (pdf format)
+- Transition toolkit - Autism Education Trust (pdf format, 1.8Mb)